THE MOTHERHOOD Day Program

-Each woman is followed by an individual therapist and reproductive psychiatrist while participating in the Motherhood Day Program to ensure a comprehensive treatment team.
+During the Program, each woman is followed by an individual therapist and reproductive psychiatrist to ensure a comprehensive treatment team.

 Fortunately, perinatal mood and anxiety disorders are highly treatable, over a short period of time.
 Treatment is generally 10-20 days, during which time most women show significant improvement.
 To measure self-reported anxiety and depression, we used the Edinburgh Postpartum Depression Scale (EPDS), which is scored between 0 and 30, with 12.5 signifying a likely episode of depression.
 At intake our average patient EPDS score is over 20 and at discharge it is less than 10.